Putamen: In other animals

 The putamen in humans is relatively similar in structure and function to other animals.
 Therefore, many studies on the putamen have been done on animals (monkeys, rats, cats, etc.), as well as humans.
-However, inter-species variation are indeed observed in mammals, and have been documented for white matter putaminal connectivity.
+However, inter-species variations are indeed observed in mammals, and have been documented for white matter putaminal connectivity.
 Variation is primarily related to structural connectivity patterns, while somatotopic organization principles are retained.
-Primate research since the 1980s through to the present has established that cortical regions relation to higher-order cognition primarily send afferent neurons to the rostal-most portion of the putamen, while the remainder of this structure in primates primarily serves sensori-motor functions and is densely interconnected with primary and supplementary motor regions.
+Primate research since the 1980s through to the present has established that cortical regions related to higher-order cognition primarily send afferent neurons to the rostral-most portion of the putamen, while the remainder of this structure in primates primarily serves sensorimotor functions and is densely interconnected with primary and supplementary motor regions.